About Dr. Julie Heier, PhD —Licensed Psychologist

 2018 — PhD, The University of Texas at Austin, School Psychology

-2018 — Internship in health psychology, The University of Louisville School of Medicine
+2018 — Internship in Health pediatric psychology, The University of Louisville School of Medicine, Louisville, KY

 2020 — Postdoctoral fellowship, The Children’s Hospital of Philadelphia (CHOP)